spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/02-aws.md

     zones if multiple zones are selected.

     - By default, worker pools are configured to use On-Demand instances.
 Optionally, to take advantage of discounted spot instance pricing, the ‘On-Spot’ option can be selected.
 This option allows you to specify a maximum bid price for the nodes as a percentage of the on-demand price.
-Spectro Cloud tracks the current price for spot instances and launches nodes when the spot pricefalls in the specified range.
+Spectro Cloud tracks the current price for spot instances and launches nodes when the spot price falls in the specified range.
 * Review settings and deploy the cluster.
 Provisioning status with details of ongoing provisioning tasks is available to track progress.

 <InfoBox>